programacion-que-es-una-constante

 We have seen that constants behave very similarly to a variable (in the sense that they are containers where we can store data).

-So, what is the usefulness of not being able to reassign the content?
+So, what is the use of not being able to reassign the content?
 Well, they have a couple of advantages.

 The main one is that they increase the security and cleanliness of the code.
-They prevent a value from being accidentally changed.
-If I try to reassign a constant, the compiler or interpreter will tell me “hey, buddy!, you can’t do that!“.
+They prevent a value from being accidentally changed by mistake.
+If I try to reassign a constant, the compiler or interpreter will tell me “hey, buddy!, you can’t do that!”.

-On the other hand, it improves the readability of the code.
-When you mark a variable as constant, you are telling the next programmer not to worry too much about that value, as it will not change.
+On the other hand, it improves code readability.
+When you mark a variable as constant, you are telling the next programmer not to worry too much about that value, it’s not going to change.

-Finally, it can also improve the performance of the program, as compilers can optimize the code that uses constants.
-For example, they can decide to store them in another memory area, or even completely replace it with its value.
+Finally, it can also improve the performance of the program, as compilers can optimize code that uses constants.
+For example, they can decide to store them in another area of memory, or even completely replace them with their value.

-The latter depends on the compiler we use.
-Most modern compilers are capable of identifying constants, even if we do not mark them as such.
+This last point depends on the compiler we use.
+Most modern compilers are capable of identifying constants, even if we don’t mark them as such.
 But, in general, if it has any effect on performance, it will be a small improvement.

-That a variable is defined as a constant does not mean that its value cannot change (that it is immutable).
-Sorry if I blew someone’s mind after saying 20 times throughout the entry that constant means it cannot change.
+That a variable is defined as constant does not mean that its value cannot change (that it is immutable).
+Sorry if someone’s head just exploded, after saying 20 times throughout this post that constant means cannot change.

 It’s a bit complex.
 But, in summary, we have said that a variable or a constant are containers or “boxes” where we store data.
-Being constant means that I cannot take your box away and give you another one, but no one tells me that I cannot change what is inside the box 😅.
+Being constant means I can’t take the box away from you and give you another one, but no one tells me I can’t change what’s inside the box 😅.

 Both things are true.
 A constant cannot change, but no one guarantees me that its content cannot change.
-It’s a complicated topic that requires discussing references first, and we will talk about it in its own entry at the right time.
+It’s a complicated topic, which requires talking about references first, and we will talk about it in due time in its own post.